A look at what the new Brexit Agreement is, and what impact it will have.

 This is so business, citizens and other can prepare for life outside the EU, while the Government negotiates the final deal.

 This may be extended by up to two years in June 2020.

-Business will be able to continue trading as normal during the transition period with EU and EU-party states.
+Business will be able to continue trading as normal during the transition period with no extra documents needed for EU and EU-party states.

-This is the point of no return for Brexit, so a hard cliff edge appears on December 31st, 2020.
+This is marks a point of no return for Brexit, so a hard cliff edge appears on December 31st, 2020.

 Citizens’ Rights and Migration

 UK and EU citizens will retain their residence and rights post-Brexit.